Compute gradient for Cox model

 If TRUE (default), observation weights are standardized to sum to 1.

-A single gradient vector the same length as eta
+A single gradient vector the same length as eta.
+If

 included as an attribute "diag_hessian".